BearsMan/ToolboxMultiboxUtils/README.md

 6. Build the solution.

 7. Copy the resulting dlls in `bin/Debug` or `bin/Release` to your GWToolbox plugin folder.
 Default is `%USERPROFILE%/GWToolboxpp/<ComputerName>/plugins`

+8. plugin usage, all options toggle

+   /follow for Auto-Follow
+   /loot for Auto Loot